 Personalise your holiday with a choice of included sightseeing options sure to leave you with lifelong memories

 On arrival in Siem Reap, you’ll be met and transferred to Prek K’dam to embark your river ship for your eight-day Mekong River cruise.
-Settle in to your suite before an exclusive Luke Nguyen Welcome Dinner showcasing the diverse flavours from the region of Luke’s heritage.
+Following lunch on board, jump in a tuk tuk and explore the island of Koh Pen.
+Travelling through shaded lanes, keep an eye out for wooden stilted houses tucked among palm and sandalwood trees.
+You can see a varying range of crops growing depending on the season, including tobacco, betel nuts, watermelons or coconuts and many more tropical fruits.
+Tonight, an exclusive Luke Nguyen welcome dinner awaits, showcasing the diverse flavours from the region of the celebrity chef’s heritage.

-Stay: Seven Nights: Cruise the Mekong River aboard APT’s RV AmaLotusDaily :
+Stay: Seven Nights, Mekong River, APT’s RV AmaLotusDaily :

 Your journey comes to an end after breakfast.
 Disembark the ship at My Tho Port and transfer to Ho Chi Minh City for your onward flight.Daily :